 The finding is good news for the many nature lovers and school students who raise monarchs and then set them free to help boost struggling numbers.

 Monarchs are the only butterfly known to make a long-distance migration to warmer wintering grounds.
 While those born in the spring and early summer live only from two to six weeks, those that emerge in the late summer sense environmental signals that tell them to fly thousands of kilometres south, to central Mexico.

-Recent U.S. studies have suggested that captive-raised monarchs become disoriented when they emerge from their cocoons and cannot fly south.
+Recent U.S. studies have suggested that captive-raised monarchs become disoriented when they emerge from their chrysalis and cannot fly south.
 But this new research, led by U of G PhD student Alana Wilcox and Dr. Ryan Norris, an integrative biology professor in the College of Biological Sciences, finds that may not be true.